gjpelletier/PyMLR/README.md

 - variance  inflation factors (if applicable)
 - best fit intercept and model coefficients (if applicable)
 - final fitted model object
-- automatic PCA transform of X with PCA-KNN regression and output of the optimized fitted PCA transformer (optional, knn_auto and knn)
 - automatic detection and use of GPU for computations (XGBoost)
-- automatic prevention of overfitting the training data with KNN regression (knn)
 - optimization of logistic regression for binomial or multinomial response variables

 ### Lasso